-Multi-Network Debit Cards are debit cards with both Visa and eftpos or both Mastercard and eftpos logos.
+MCR applies to Multi-Network Debit Cards, which have both Visa and eftpos or Mastercard and eftpos logos.
 The chip on the card gives it the capability to be routed via either scheme’s network.

 How can Merchant Choice Routing help lower my operating costs?

 MCR gives you a choice.
-Transactions can be directed through a debit scheme network, which generally attracts lower fees – thereby reducing your overall costs.
-Note: this depends on how your fees are structured and priced for different types of transactions.
+Directing contactless debit card transactions through the eftpos network can attract lower merchant service fees – thereby reducing your overall costs.
+However, please note that this depends on how your fees are currently structured and priced for different types of transactions.
 For example, if you are paying a flat percentage rate for transactions, then MCR isn’t an option.

 |Mastercard and Visa routing